jhownfs/DependencyPicklist/README.md

 [] Add prints in readME to explain more about component works

-[] Apply Some Design patterns to standardized
+[] Apply Some Design patterns to standardized to back and front (We have code smells here)

 [] Dynamic picklist values and dependency